quocthanh2694/trading-back-test-binance/README.md

-# Trading strategy back test 1k candle
+# Trading strategy back test 1k candle via binance socket (Crypto currency):

 - This is the project for test your strategy about crypto trading.
 - The purpose for only back testing.
 - Thank you.
+- Now let's go to detail to start the project.

 ## (optional) If you want to trading with binance api: